pola-rs/polars/docs/source/user-guide/expressions/basic-operations.md

 ## Boolean and bitwise operations

-The operators `&`, `|`, and `~`, are used for the Boolean operations “and”, “or”, and “not”, respectively, alongside the functions of the same name:
+Depending on the language, you may use the operators `&`, `|`, and `~`, for the Boolean operations “and”, “or”, and “not”, respectively, or the functions of the same name:

 {{code_block('user-guide/expressions/operations', 'boolean', ['operators'])}}